saicharan-gouru/English-to-doge-language-translator/README.md

 # English-To-Doge-Translator
-This is a web application which converts English text to Doge language
+This is a web application which converts English text to Doge language.

 ## Technologies Used
 * Html5